ElrasDeVayne/Immo-Projekt-DataScience/README.md

 05.04.2024 Neues Notebook für die Konvertierung der Adressdaten in Koordinaten hinzugefügt und das daraus resultierende .csv file "Location_v2.csv".
 25.04.2024 Updated Location_v3, created Location_v3_enriched which adds # of restaurants and supermarkets in 500m radius
 10.05.2024 Created a .csv of the cleaned data: filtered_property_location_clean.csv.
 Encoded the features in PropertyAdditionalFeatures.csv and saved to df_property_features_encoded.csv.
 Updated the Data Cleansing part and ran more analyses in 20240401_EDA.ipynb.
 Creating Heatmap.html.
+11.05.2024 Additional data cleansing of the gps-coordinates and population_density.
+Update EDA.